 My first documentary film called ‘SKY.
-The Weird Syrian Kid’ made through The Royal Film Commission of Jordan (RFC) is being broadcasted at Istikana TV: http://www.istikana.com/en/episodes/sky-weird-syrian-kid-1
+The Weird Syrian Kid’ made through The Royal Film Commission of Jordan (RFC) has been screened in some film festivals around the world and also has been broadcasted at Istikana TV: http://www.istikana.com/en/episodes/sky-weird-syrian-kid-1 .

 The film tells the story of Sky, a teenager boy from Homs, Syria, who fled his country because of the war when he was 14 years old.
 Living alone in the Jordanian border for six months, life was full of challenges.
 But when everything was falling apart Sky retook his dream: to be a dancer.